My Regrets As a Juror Who Sent a Man to Death Row

 To give someone a death sentence in Texas, the jury has to decide that he is capable of committing violent crime again in the future.
 I didn’t believe that from what I saw—I just didn’t get the feeling he was dangerous.
 Maybe it was a gut feeling.
 But the other jurors seemed anxious to deliver the death penalty, except for one woman, who might have been sympathetic.

-It was a very stressful situation, and my brain tends to block that sort of thing out, which makes recalling it difficult.
-But I know we didn’t deliberate long—one or two hours, maybe.
+It was a very stressful situation, and my brain tends to block that sort of thing out, which makes recall difficult.
+But I know we didn’t deliberate long—one to two hours, maybe.
 The room was pretty quiet; it felt like everyone came in already knowing how to vote.
 All the other jurors thought he should be put to death.

 When we delivered the sentence, it was quite emotional.
 That one woman juror—the one I thought had been sympathetic, like me—began to weep.
 I handed her my handkerchief.

-The decision says something about who you are, and a lot of people don’t want to look at the part of themselves that’s willing to kill someone, to send a person to death.
+The decision says something about who you are, and a lot of people don’t want to look at the part of themselves that’s willing to kill someone, to send them to death.

 After we delivered the death sentence, we were told we could leave out the front and talk to press or go out a back door.
 Everyone took the back door.